Benjamin Banneker: Astronomer and Almanac Author

 This early American free black man published an almanac, predicted a solar eclipse, and fought with Thomas Jefferson over the abolition of slavery.

-Legend enshrouds the life and history of Benjamin Banneker, an 18th century free African American farmer, mathematician, and astronomer, who, near the end of his life in the 1790s, produced a series of acclaimed almanacs.
+Long before the Farmers’ Almanac you read today, an 18th century almanac maker named Benjamin Banneker was charting the Sun, Moon, and stars by hand.
+Legend enshrouds the life and history of this free African American farmer, mathematician, and astronomer, who, near the end of his life in the 1790s, produced a series of acclaimed almanacs.
+We have been planning the year for readers since 1818, and Banneker was doing the same work, with the same patient sky-watching, a generation before us.

 The fact that Banneker authored the Pennsylvania, Delaware, Maryland and Virginia Almanack and Ephemeris for six years, starting in 1792, was an amazing feat considering much of the United States was still in the grips of slavery and the ranks of black statesman were few.